 If you are a bit more modern you might find lifestyle is more your jam.
 Sessions that take place in your home and document your life as it exists right now, the nursery you brought your baby home to.
 The rocking chair you will spend endless nights in reading bedtime stories, the blanket that was handmade by your very proud grandma.
 Your perfect photo of your new family is piled onto the bed together with the dog of course looking happy and radiant!
 Yes you want photos of your baby alone looking adorable but you aren’t into dramatic props or poses.

 I always recommend hiring someone you get along with, someone you come to think of as a friend.
-It’s not much different with a newborn photographer.
+It’s not much different when choosing a newborn photographer.
 While you won’t be spending as much time together as you did with your wedding photographer you will still want someone that you feel comfortable with.
 Someone that can make you relax and laugh!
 Plus remember they will be holding the most precious thing you’ve ever created at some point so I really recommend liking them!

-You need to trust your photographer.
+You need to trust your Miami newborn photographer.
 If you love their style, like their personality and have vetted their experience that should lead to trust.
 Take a look at their reviews and see what past clients have had to say.
 Don’t be scared of 1 bad review but see how the photographer handled it, were they graceful or ugly.
 Starting your search by asking for referral from friends and family will help establish trust from the get go as hopefully they have used and loved that persons service.
 Be sure the photographer you choose is receptive to your questions and is helpful along the way with tips, suggestions and ideas for the session.

 This is the one that really seals the deal at decision time.
-The saying goes you get what you pay for and just like wedding photography it’s the same with newborn photography.
+The saying goes you get what you pay for and just like wedding photography it’s the same with choosing a newborn photographer.
 Ask any photographer you are considering for a full pricing guide.
 Furthermore you need to be aware before the session what the costs will be for what you are looking for.
 Be realistic too and realize for that photographer you love you might have to save up for a couple months.

 Remember that the photographer with the proper gear, education and experience will cost more.
 When you look at your photos 10 years down the road do you really want to feel regret at not having gone with the work you loved the most?
 I scrimped and saved for our newborn photographer and never regretted it in the least.
 Those photos are more precious to me than my wedding photos!!!!